cskardon/Neo4jDataConnectorForPowerBi/README.md

-# Neo4j DataConnector For PowerBi
+# Neo4j DataConnector For Power BI

 Pretty much what it says on the tin.